isep-EoT-12/GAN-Image-Enhancement/README.md

 ## POSSIBLE IMPROVEMENTS

--   WGAN can be used instead of DCGAN loss(optimization of JS divergence).
+-   WGAN can be used instead of standard GAN loss(optimization of JS divergence).
 -   Rather than having a hardcoded loss function based on features from pre-trained model, we can concatenate those feature to the input of discriminator.
 -   Adding self attention to generator.
 -   Bigger network(e.g: ResNet-50 as backbone), and bigger dataset.